liladino/lz78/readme.md

 ### Note

 This format currently supports individual files only.
-The algorithm is not well-suited for multimedia files (e.g., audio, video), already compressed formats (e.g., most image formats), small files, or generally files with high entropy.
-However, it performs efficiently on files with clear patterns of repetition, such as logs, plain text files, and especially markup files (e.g., HTML, XML, Markdown).
+The algorithm is suited for files with clear patterns of repetition (HTML, XML), but even then it's compression ratio is terrible compared to other algorithms.

 ## Example